smartlook/smartlook.github.io/_docs/sdk/react-native.md

 }
 ```

-Also edit `gradle-wrapper.properties` so you are using: `gradle-4.4-all.zip`
+Also edit `gradle-wrapper.properties` so you are using: `gradle-4.4-all.zip` -> This step is not needed in newer React native versions.

 ## Usage